An Efficient Representation for Filtrations of Simplicial Complexes: Preliminaries

-The lower bounds in Lemma~\ref{FiltrationLowerbound} is not sensitive to the number of critical simplices, and intuitively, any lower bound on the size of data structures storing complexes with filtrations needs to capture the number of critical simplices as a parameter.
-We adapt the proof of Theorem~\ref{Lowerbound} and combine it with the ideas from the proof of Lemma~\ref{FiltrationLowerbound}, to obtain the following lower bound.
+The lower bound in Lemma~\ref{FiltrationLowerbound} is not sensitive to the number of critical simplices, and intuitively, any lower bound on the size of data structures storing complexes with filtrations needs to capture the number of critical simplices as a parameter.
+We adapt the proof of Theorem~\ref{Lowerbound} and combine it with the ideas from the proof of Lemma~\ref{FiltrationLowerbound}, to obtain the following lower bound. {Intuitively, the theorem says that given $\kappa$ critical simplices, with no other restrictions, it is not possible to find a representation shorter than an enumeration of these critical simplices}, each of these critical simplices being represented with $d\log n + \log t$ bits.